What are jumpscare time codes (screamers) and how to use them

 How to use warning subtitles (SRT)

-• You press play on your movie and also load the warning SRT.
+- You start the film and load the warning SRT.

 Contribute and help others

-Common terms include jumpscares, screamers, scary scenes, time codes, jump scare tracker.
-Using the right words helps fans quickly find safer, more enjoyable ways to watch.
+Viewers often look for: jumpscares, screamers, scary scenes, time codes, jump scare tracker.
+Using familiar words helps the right people find a calmer way to enjoy horror.